sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 TODO.
 Discuss in less detail.

 ## TODO
 * Overlap between the different testing types (unit, component/UI, integration, system).
 How to choose what to test?
+(May be covered by the 'testing pyramid' already.
+But in practice I have seen much overlap here.)
 * The role of manual testing.
+* Unit testing when there is also a back end?
+* Something about BDD?
+(And the "X should do Y when Z" style.)
+* `data-testid` instead of `id` or `class`?
+* Encourage active reading of the code.
+* Something about asynchronicity.
+* Some more about transpiling etc.?